natmegsweden/documentation/docs/natmeg/server/set-up-connection/03_Connect-to-Compute.md

 ### Configure connection for future connection.

 /// tab | Windows
-**Windows:** Open a new PuTTY.
+Open a new PuTTY.
 Go to the tab  Connection -> SSH -> Tunnels.
 Add “Source port” as `59XX` where XX is the number of your VNC server, e.g. 5902.
 Add “Destination” as `localhost:59XX` where XX is the number of your VNC server (see picture below).
 Click “Add”.

 ![PuTTy](../../../resources/wiki_images/remote_connect03.png)